ddev/ddev/docs/index.md

 * [Docker](https://www.docker.com/products/docker-desktop) version 18.06 or higher.
 Linux users make sure you upgrade docker-compose and do the [post-install steps](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user)

-* docker-compose 1.25.0 and higher (bundled with Docker in Docker Desktop for Mac and Docker Desktop for Windows). docker-compose 2.x is not yet compatible with the features of docker-compose v1.
-However, the not-yet-compatible docker-compose v2 is being pushed to some users in Docker Desktop 3.5+ as an experimental feeature.
-If this is pushed to you, you can uncheck "Use Docker Compose V2" in "Experimental Features" of Docker Desktop, or issue the command `docker-compose disable-v2`.
+* docker-compose 1.25.0 and higher (bundled with Docker in Docker Desktop for Mac and Docker Desktop for Windows).
 * OS Support
     * macOS Mojave and higher (macOS 10.14 and higher; it should run anywhere Docker Desktop for Mac runs (Current Docker Desktop has deprecated macOS 10.13 High Sierra, but Docker Desktop versions prior to  can still work with DDEV-Local on High Sierra.)
     * Linux: Most Linux distributions which can run Docker-ce are fine.
 This includes at least Ubuntu 16.04+, Debian Jessie+, Fedora 25+.
 Make sure to follow the docker-ce [post-install steps](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user)